Got TeX?

 The 'tref' Element

-This element references any text element in the SVG document and reuse it.
+This element references another text element in the SVG document and inserts the contained text.
 Only the character data is used and all presentation attributes and child tags (like 'tspan') of the referenced text are ignored.
+A limitation is that the text must come from within the same document.

 Attribute